puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_array.md

     [ 'one', 'two', 'three', ]
 {% endhighlight %}

-The items in an array can be any data type, including hashes or more arrays.
+The values in an array can be any data type.

-Resource attributes which can optionally accept multiple values (including the relationship metaparameters) expect those values in an array.

 ## Indexing